 One of the most frequent objections against preservation is based on biblical exhortations to persevere.
-Supposedly, a command to persevere implies the real possibility of some not persevering and thus being lost.
+Supposedly, a command to persevere implies the real possibility of some not persevering, and thus being lost.

-The book of Hebrews is replete with warnings against falling away.
+Hebrews is replete with warnings against falling away.
 Threats of imminent condemnation abound for those who apostatize.
 Since apostasy results in condemnation, this ought to be a real danger for the people of God.
 Otherwise, the threats are in vain.

-The answer to this objection is involved with a paradox expressed in Jeremiah 32:40,
+The answer to this objection is involved with a paradox expressed in Jer.
+32:40:

-I will make with them an everlasting covenant, that I will not turn away from doing good to them.
-And I will put the fear of me in their hearts, that they may not turn from me.
+And I will make an everlasting covenant with them, that I will not turn away from doing them good; but I will put My fear in their hearts so that they will not depart from Me.